recontech404/Kairos/README.md

 make
 ```

-#### Note: when running the *make* command in the Runner folder for the first time, you will also need to install the *correct* linux headers for bpf for your kernel version.
-You should get a warning such as:
+#### Note: when running the *make* command in the Runner folder for the first time, you will may need to re-install the *correct* linux headers for bpf for your kernel version if the make command failes:
 ```shell
 WARNING: bpftool not found for kernel 6.5.0-44